I often get asked for my favourite core training exercise. The answer is usually five reps of “drop the cheesecake” 🙂

 We’ve talked about the plank being a great exercise for beginners but to progress we need a more challenging exercise.
 Stirring The Pot is just such an exercise.
 Doctor Stuart McGill, a leading researcher on core training and back pain, is a big advocate of this, so if it’s good enough for him, it’s good enough for everyone 🙂

-- Start in a kneeling position with a gym ball in front of you and place your elbows on the ball as if you’re performing a plank on it and, from the waist, extend your arms and roll the ball in a circle.
-Maintain a flat lower back.
-Concentrating on rolling your hips up towards your ribs helps with this.
+- Start in a kneeling position with a Swiss ball in front of you and place your elbows on the ball as if you’re performing a plank on it and, from the waist, extend your arms and roll the ball in a circle.
+Maintain a flat lower back, engaging your glutes and rolling your hips up towards your ribs helps with this.

 - The difference between “stirring the pot” and the rollout is the circular motions.
 Start with a small circle and once you get more confident with the move, increase the size gradually.